Edison611/hackthe6ix-2025/README.md

 ## 🔗 Ribbon Endpoints Used

-This project uses the following [Ribbon API](https://www.hey.ribbon.cool) endpoints:
+This project uses the following Ribbon API endpoints:
+- POST request to /interview-flows, for creating "Meetings/Questionnaires"
+- POST request to /interviews, several of these are made to create a special interview link for each person in a role
+- GET request to /interviews, for retrieving transcripts of the "Meetings/Questionnaires" and display it for others to see

 ---